Skip to main content

 History

-The Nebraska Statewide Arboretum was founded in 1978 as a public/private partnership between the University of Nebraska-Lincoln Institute of Agriculture and Natural Resources and the Nebraska Statewide Arboretum, a non-profit organization, to create arboretums across the state where a variety of trees would be planted, tested and enjoyed.
+PlantNebraska was founded in 1978 as the Nebraska Statewide Arboretum.
+It was a public/private partnership with the University of Nebraska-Lincoln Institute of Agriculture and Natural Resources to create arboretums across the state where a variety of trees would be planted, tested and enjoyed.

 Surprisingly, the word “tree” does not appear at all in our articles of incorporation.
-Instead the founders used the much more expansive word “flora,” which encompasses all kinds of plants—appropriate because, whether in the wild or in cultivation, plants grow best in the context of other plants and plant communities—a foreshadowing of NSA’s efforts to create community both for plantings and for people.
+Instead the founders used the much more expansive word “flora,” which encompasses all kinds of plants—appropriate because, whether in the wild or in cultivation, plants grow best in the context of other plants and plant communities—a foreshadowing of PlantNebraska's efforts to create community both for plantings and for people.

-NSA’s efforts have continually adapted to needs as they arose: making native and regionally-adapted plants more readily available; addressing the lack of outreach on sustainable landscape design and management; and making resources available for public landscape projects at the local level.
+PlantNebraska's efforts have continually adapted to needs as they arose: making native and regionally-adapted plants more readily available; addressing the lack of outreach on sustainable landscape design and management; and making resources available for public landscape projects at the local level.

 MENU CLOSE